The Anti-Social Behaviour Case Review (previously known as the Community Trigger)

 How do I request an ASB Case Review?

-A victim, or someone acting on their behalf, can request a Community Trigger by completing a Community Trigger Request form, this can be completed using any of the following methods:
+A victim, or someone acting on their behalf, can request an ASB Case Review by completing a request form, this can be completed using any of the following methods:

 - Use the downloadable form (in the related documents section) which can be returned by e-mail to the Community Safety Team or post to East Lindsey District Council, Community Safety Team, The Hub & Willow House, Mareham Road, Horncastle, Lincolnshire, LN9 6PH